Music for Learning - Unit 1

 Unit Overview

-Students will explore their own ways of communicating stories by experimenting with musical elements (tempo, dynamics, pitch) and different ways of creating sound with voices, body percussion, ukulele and found sounds.
-The culminating project will be for students to work together to create a story through music.
+In the ‘Tell Me a Story’ unit, students will learn how stories can be told through music, while exploring their own ways of communicating stories through acting them out, experimenting with musical elements (tempo, dynamics, pitch) and different ways of creating sound with voices, percussion instruments and ukulele.
+The culminating project will be for students to perform a musical story through song and different instruments.

 Student Activities and Music